PetrKryslUCSD/Sparspak.jl/README.md

 Systems" by Alan George and Joseph Liu.
 Originally written in Fortran 77, later rewritten in Fortran 90.
 Here is the software translated into Julia.

-The rewrite is released with an express permission from the authors (George and Liu)  under the MIT license.
+The Julia rewrite is released  under the MIT license with an express permission from the authors (George and Liu).
+Many thanks!

 ## News